rkme/ironmon-bot/README.md

   * If item: What it does/sells for
   * Should work similar to Pokemon Showdown /dt command

-* !team
- * A dumb lil thing that *kind of* randomly assigns the caller of the command to be either pro-skub or anti-skub.
-Used to sow pointless discord amongst communities.

 * Maybe use a different string similarity detector as Sørensen–Dice gives some weird values sometimes.
 Possibly will use Jaro-Winkler or just good ol Damerau-Levenshtein, but requires testing first.